Battle of Cold Harbor: Cold Harbor Tavern and Garthright House

 During the battle, Burnett's tavern (no longer standing) was used as a hospital.
 Union soldiers carried away all items of value, except for a crystal compote bowl saved by Mrs. Burnett.
 The Garthright House was also used as a field hospital, the exterior of which is now preserved.

 Battlefield preservation

 In 2008, the Civil War Trust (a division of the American Battlefield Trust) placed the Cold Harbor battlefield on its Ten Most Endangered Battlefields list.
 Development pressure in the Richmond area was so great that only about 300 acre of what was once at least a 7500 acre battlefield are currently preserved as part of the Richmond National Battlefield Park.
 Hanover County also maintains a small 50 acre park adjacent to the NPS's Cold Harbor holdings.
-The Trust and its partners have acquired and preserved 280 acres of the battlefield through late 2021.
+The Trust and its partners have acquired and preserved 280 acres of the battlefield through early 2024.